chatc/chatc.github.io/_pages/about.md

 News
 ======
+\[2024.3\] Got one paper accepted at NAACL 2024.
+Thanks to all my collaborators!

 \[2023.8\] Got one paper accepted at EMNLP 2023.
 Thanks Nan Zhang and other collaborators!

 \[2023.8\] Start Student Researcher Internship at [Cloud AI Team @ Google Research](https://research.google/teams/cloud-ai/), advised by Dr. Ruoxi Sun!